October 28, 2020

 Once this form and supported documents have been completed, the Landlord will be consulted and they will make the decision about a potential payment plan agreed to with the tenant.

-Please note, that Jellis Craig cannot make a decision on the owners’ behalf, nor may you hear back immediately as the Landlord will need to consider their own personal situation before making their decision.
+Please note that Jellis Craig cannot make a decision on the owners’ behalf.
+We ask that you are patient with this process as the Landlord will also need to consider their own personal situation before making their decision.

 Even under these circumstances, rent is still due and payable, and it is highly unlikely that you will come to an arrangement in which there is no rent payable at all.
-As a result, it is advisable that you would want to avoid a large debt accumulating as this will affect your ability to rent in the future.
-It is imperative that if you have been genuinely impacted financially by the coronavirus that you contact your Property Manager.
+As a result, it is advisable that you would want to avoid a large debt accumulating as this will affect your ability to rent in the future, or secure future leases.
+It is imperative that if you have been genuinely impacted financially by coronavirus that you contact your Property Manager.

 What is the rent relief package legislated by the State Government?